Sarah-Workman/project1_stopwatch/README.md

 ### Three button functionality
 #### Start, Stop, and Reset.
 Start will start a function that counts based on seconds.
-Stop will hold your timers place on the screen.
+Stop will hold your place on the screen.
 Reset will clear all and end interval. &nbsp;</br>

 ![](simpleStopwatch.png)